carlosdavis/wordpress-plugins/add-to-any/README.txt

 This sharing plugin comes with AddToAny's customizable Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's browsing and usage history.

-<a href="http://www.addtoany.com/" title="Sharing button widget" target="_blank">Share Button</a> (demo)
+<a href="http://www.addtoany.com/" title="Sharing button widget">Share Button</a> (demo)

 The Email tab makes it easy to share via Google Gmail, Yahoo!
 Mail, Hotmail, AOL, and any other web-based emailer or desktop program.
 The Add to Favorites button (or Bookmark tab) helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera, etc.).

 Standalone **share icons** let you optimize your blog posts for specific social sites.
 Choose from over 100 individual services.

-* AddToAny Smart Menu & <a href="http://www.addtoany.com/buttons/customize/standalone_services" target="_blank">AddToAny Kit</a>
+* AddToAny Smart Menu & <a href="http://www.addtoany.com/buttons/customize/standalone_services">AddToAny Kit</a>
 * Individual share links (like Sociable)
-* Includes all <a href="http://www.addtoany.com/services/" target="_blank">services</a>
+* Includes all <a href="http://www.addtoany.com/services/">services</a>
 * Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>)
-* WordPress optimized, localized (English, Chinese, Spanish, Japanese, French, Portuguese, Italian, Dutch, Danish, Catalan, Persian, Russian, Albanian, Romanian, Belarusian)
+* WordPress optimized, localized (English, Chinese, Spanish, Japanese, French, Portuguese, Italian, Dutch, Danish, Catalan, Persian, Russian, Turkish, Albanian, Romanian, Belarusian, Greek)
 * Easily customizable for beginners or advanced users, and highly extensible for developers and designers
 * Many more publisher and user features!

-After **years of active development**, over **1.5 million downloads**, and **ongoing support from the community**, AddToAny still strives to be the best WordPress plugin for sharing.
+After **years of active development**, over **1.6 million downloads**, and **ongoing support from the community**, AddToAny still strives to be the best WordPress plugin for sharing.
 We hope it's perfect for everyone by version 1.0.

 <a href="http://www.addtoany.com/share_save" title="Share">Share this</a> plugin